Anthony Corleone

 Anthony Vito "Tony" Corleone is a fictional character in The Godfather film trilogy directed by Francis Ford Coppola.
 He is the son of Michael Corleone (Al Pacino) and Kay Adams (Diane Keaton), and the older brother of Mary Corleone (Sofia Coppola).
-While Anthony was not a major character in the first two films, major events in his life were the backdrop of key parts of the second film, and his relationship with his father is a plot point in the third film.
+While Tony was not a major character in the first two films, major events in his life were the backdrop of key parts of the second film, and his relationship with his father is a plot point in the third film.

-He is not mentioned by name in the novel.
-The film character was given the name Anthony after the three-year old that portrayed him in the first appearance because he responded better to his own name.
+He is not mentioned by name in the novel, The Godfather.
+The film character was given the name Anthony after the three-year-old who portrayed him in the first appearance because he responded better to his own name.

 Fictional character biography

 The Godfather (novel)

-Michael and Kay are said to have two sons, but neither are mentioned by name.
+Michael and Kay are said to have two sons, but neither is mentioned by name.

 The Godfather (film)

 Anthony has a small role in the first film; his only scene of consequence is when he witnesses the death of his grandfather, Vito Corleone (Marlon Brando), who dies while playing with him in the garden.

 He is portrayed by Anthony Gounaris.
-The character was given the name Anthony because it was thought that the 3-year-old Gounaris would respond best if his own name was used.
+The character was given the name Anthony because it was thought that the three-year-old Gounaris would respond best if his own name was used.
 The Godfather is Gounaris' only role to date.